 The University of Florida supercomputer is a cluster that includes the latest generation of processors and offers nodes for memory-intensive computation.
-HiPerGator’s high-performance storage systems can be accessed from diverse interfaces, including Globus, UFApps for Research, and other tools.
+HiPerGator’s high-performance storage systems can be accessed from diverse interfaces, including Globus and other tools.

 UFIT Research Computing maintains the cluster and its many parts, allowing researchers to focus on their research instead of hardware and software maintenance.
 UFIT Research Computing supports supports a significant number of widely-used applications.
 Our staff is happy to evaluate and explore additional applications for UF’s research needs.

-HiPerGator 3.0 has been growing for nearly a year.
-Adding GPUs, storage and new processors, HiPerGator 3.0 is taking shape.
-The GPUs are in production, the new Blue storage will replace /ufrc and we are starting negotiations on replacement processors, expected to go into production in January 2021.
+HiPerGator 3.0 grew over a year of time, adding GPUs, storage and new processors.
+The GPUs went into production, the new Blue storage replaced the old /ufrc filesystem, and replacement processors went into production in January 2021.

 |HiPerGator 2.0||2015||30,000 Intel||